gorzelinski/gorzelinski.com/README.md

 ## ✉️ Contact

 Do you have a project idea?
 Or any questions?
 You can write me an old-school email or direct message.
-Don’t hesitate.
+Don't hesitate.
 Seriously.
 You can find me here:

 - <a href="mailto:hello@gorzelinski.com">Email</a>
 - [GitHub](https://github.com/gorzelinski)